• Skip to primary navigation

 What’s in a Carbonara?

 Whatever makes a ‘real’ Carbonara doesn’t really matter to me at the end of the day.
 As long as it tastes amazing then who really cares if it’s authentic, right?
+And if you prefer cream in your carbonara then try this Creamy Bacon and Mushroom Tagliatelle instead.

 I love this mushroom version.
 It’s surprisingly easy to make too!
 I feel like a lot of people get a bit intimidated by the thought of cooking carbonara at home.
 The fear of ending up with pasta covered in scrambled eggs is real, but I promise you that with my method that’s impossible!